TheWolfLovers/XytheWeb/Content/furryAbout.md

 *[Fursona]: A Furry Persona or mascot
 *[YIFF]: NSFW
 *[Therian]: A non-human identity | A person who identifies as a non-human  being, typically an animal, which might be a wolf, bear or a cat.
+*[Therians]: A non-human identity | A person who identifies as a non-human  being, typically an animal, which might be a wolf, bear or a cat.
 # Definition

 > Furry: